What do we mean by deferment?

 Who can defer?

-If you got an offer to study at UNSW as a domestic undergraduate and you haven’t been given a deferment for the same (or a similar) degree before, then you can defer your degree unless your offer is to a Co-op program or to study at UNSW Canberra.
+If you got an offer to study at UNSW as a domestic undergraduate and you haven’t been given a deferment for the same (or a similar) degree before, then you can defer your offer.
+The only exceptions are:

 How do I defer?

 This depends on where you are up to in the offer acceptance process: